 On the other hand, an experienced syndicator can charge above-average fees and not offer any preferred return even if they do their work effectively.
 If the property’s annual gross revenue is high enough, such a waterfall model may bring the investors more profit than one with high preferred returns and low fees.
 Therefore, a portfolio is essential to finding good investors with the most beneficial conditions for you.

 Another point is to prioritize previous investors.
 If you’ve successfully worked with someone in the past and achieved your desired ROI, they will be more likely to agree on a deal again.
 Over time, you will build a wide lead web.

-Real estate syndication fees are a pivotal point of the investment return.
+Real estate syndication fees are a pivotal point of the investment return, but also your return for the work you are doing.
 The problem is that no waterfall distribution model fits all investors and syndicators equally well.
 Setting the right structure on your own is a complex task, even for experienced syndicators.
-At Moschetti Law, we’re happy to help you by reviewing your fee structure, comparing it with other syndicator fees, and giving sound advice.
-Get in touch today to create a successful syndication waterfall model to draw investors and maximize profitability.
+As part of our syndication law services, we’re happy to help you by reviewing your fee structure, comparing it with other syndicator fees, and giving sound advice.
+Get in touch today to create a successful syndication waterfall model or walk through using a syndication calculator to draw investors and maximize profitability.